sreekarachanta/terraform-azure-k8s/README.md

 1. Install Terraform
 2. Install Azure cli(azcli)
+3. Install kubectl
-3. Create a resource group manually in the Azure portal that we will be using in the next steps.
+4. Create a resource group manually in the Azure portal that we will be using in the next steps.

 ## Procedure: